Constrained Pressure-Temperature Residual (CPTR) Preconditioner Performance for Large-Scale Thermal CO2 Injection Simulation: Introduction

 Physics-based block-preconditioners are among the most active research areas in reservoir simulation, with a focus on multi-physics cases involving flow and geomechanics \citep{ThcJia09, White11, Voskov12b, Haga12, Zhou13, Gries14, Cusini15, White16, Gaspar17, White19}.
 For flow and transport problems (i.e., assuming no deformation of the rock matrix), most models use the two-stage Constrained Pressure Residual (CPR) preconditioner \citep{Wallis83,Wallis85}.
 In an isothermal simulation, only one equation exhibits an elliptic behavior.
 CPR leverages that and extracts that equation into a so-called pressure system, which will be approximated by a first-stage preconditioner well suited for elliptic systems.
 Then the second stage is a generic local smoother that can address local errors.
 In the case of thermal simulations, CPR has been known to show convergence issues primarily due to the parabolic nature of the energy equation.
 Conduction of heat through both the rock matrix and the phases cannot be neglected \citep{Incropera07}, and the lack of appropriate treatment for the elliptic part of the energy equation equation in the standard CPR algorithm renders the method inadequate \citep{Li15,Li17}.

 In this paper, we implemented and tested an extended version of the CPR preconditioner introduced in \citet{Roy20} and \citet{Cremon20etal}, named Constrained Pressure-Temperature Residual (CPTR).
 As the name suggests, both the pressure equation and the energy equation are extracted in the first stage, allowing the preconditioner to properly address the elliptic part of the energy equation.
-We test the algorithm on multiple large-scale cases, most of them real candidates for CO$_2$ injection in the near future, and show that the algorithm performs extremely well and outperforms CPR by an order of magnitude.
+To our knowledge, this is the first implementation and in-depth study of the performance of the CPTR preconditioner in a classical, finite-volume based reservoir simulation software with CPU parallelism.
+The implementation can be used for both multiphase hydrocarbon recovery scenarios and carbon sequestration cases, and we focus on the latter in this work.
+We test the algorithm on multiple large-scale cases based on real reservoir models, with sizes spanning from hundreds to tens of millions of degrees of freedom.
+Those cases are comparable in size to recently published hydrocarbon-based \citep{cao2021adding,tene2023graphics}, geothermal \citep{khait2020high} and CCS \citep{panfili2022, kachuma2023assessment} simulation studies using real reservoir models (i.e. not synthetic datasets) and HPC hardware, although none of them consider thermal effects.
+Most of the test cases are real candidates for CO$_2$ injection in the near future, and show that the algorithm performs extremely well and outperforms CPR by an order of magnitude.
 We also verify that the solutions using CPTR scale linearly using hundreds of CPU cores, and that the sensitivity to the thermal regime, as described by the thermal P\'eclet number, is negligible.

 The paper is structured as follows: Section \ref{sec:goveq} briefly describes the governing equations, Section \ref{sec:precs} shows the several block-preconditioners considered in this work, Section \ref{sec:cases} discusses the various test cases used to evaluate the preconditioners performance, Section \ref{sec:results} shows all of our numerical results, including strong scaling and sensitivity to the thermal P\'eclet number, and finally, Section \ref{sec:conclusion} gives a conclusion and discusses future work avenues.